Alain-Corchia/vscode_cobol_raincode/README.md

 - [ALT] + [SHIFT] + [M]: Toggle margins (overrides user/workspace settings)

 ## Contributors

+This Extention is base on the orignal [Bitlang project](https://github.com/spgennard/vscode_cobol) from Stephen Gennard

 I would like to thank the follow contributors for providing patches, fixes, kind words of wisdom and enhancements.